trevtravtrev/ClusterController/README.md

 # ClusterController
- Controller for raspberry pi clusters that allows custom messages to be sent to all client pis from command line.
+ Controller for raspberry pi clusters that allows custom messages to be sent from server to all connected client pis from command line.

 To use:
 - controller.py runs on server pi (this is the terminal program that allows user input)